presidio-oss/specifai-mcp-server/SECURITY.md

 3. We release a patch and notify users
 4. After users have had sufficient time to update, we may publish a security advisory

-Thank you for helping keep Specif-ai MCP Server and its users safe!
+Thank you for helping keep Specifai MCP Server and its users safe!